Ganners/mental-gymnastics/README.md

             return int(string_input) == random_answer

         return (random_question, validate)

+    @property
+    def name(self):
+        """Returns the name of the game to be used in strings""" return "This is the name of the game"
 ```

 The class will have a `play_game` function which will return a string (the